Note

 - Object Replication: Attempting to initiate an unplanned failover on an account with object replication (OR) generates an error.
 In this case, you can delete your account's OR policies and attempt the conversion again.

-Azure File Sync doesn't support customer-managed unplanned failover.
+Azure File Sync doesn't support customer-managed planned or unplanned failover.
 Storage accounts used as cloud endpoints for Azure File Sync shouldn't be failed over.
 Failover disrupts file sync and might cause the unexpected data loss of newly tiered files.
 For more information, see Best practices for disaster recovery with Azure File Sync for details.

 Next steps